ethers/btcToEther/README.md

 #### `Claimer` instructions:

 1. On EthereumBitcoinSwap, look for the ticket using the ID, and click Reserve.
-1. Enter the Bitcoin transaction hash, Proof of Work (provided by `Buyer`)
+1. Enter the Bitcoin transaction hash, Proof of Work (nonce provided by `Buyer`)
 1. You should now be able to click the Reserve button.
 Click it.
 1. Assuming the Proof of Work is valid, wait for the Ethereum transaction to reserve the ticket.